zero-based/FitnessApp/README.md

 This Project is still under development

-# Contributing Guidelines
+## Contributing Guidelines

+### 1. Commits Guidelines

+- Commits **shouldn't contain multiple unrelated changes**; try and make piecemeal changes if you can, to make it easier to review and merge.
+In particular, don't commit style/whitespace changes and functionality changes in a single commit.
+- Modify **one file** per commit.
+This'll make merging and pulling easier for everyone.

-## 1. Commit Messages Guidelines
+### 2. Commit Messages Guidelines

 - Separate subject from body with a **blank line**.
 - **Do not** end the subject line with a **period**.